nswmesh/nswmesh_wiki/docs/meshcore/sydney-meshcore.md

 > **Role:** Low elevation, few neighbors, serves immediate area

-**When to use:** Indoor repeater, ground-level installation, or endpoint coverage.
+**When to use:** Indoor repeater, rooftop repeater, ground-level installation, or endpoint coverage.
 You only see 1-3 neighbors and primarily serve your immediate area.

 ```
 set txdelay 0.3